top of page

 The parish nurse office can be contacted at 540-662-5843, Ext.
 3.

-• Al-Anon meetings are held in Christ Church's Baden Center at 11 Washington Street.
+Al-Anon meetings are held at Christ Church's Baden Center at 11 N. Washington Street.
 Please see the brochure for more information.

 • New Eve Maternity Home - two homes in Winchester for homeless pregnant women.
 They provide free-of-charge housing, mentoring, and instruction in life skills toward building a better future as mothers!
 New Eve is financed solely by donations.
 They have a part-time director and assistant that are volunteers.
 Anyone interested in sharing your wisdom, skills and knowledge with these mothers?
 Contact the coordinator: Frances Moyer (francesmoyer@hoptmail.com or call 571-992-5848).